 With over 2,000 tequilas including their private label, El Agave Artesanal, El Agave Tequileria is not just a restaurant, but a tequila museum.

 The yard beers are a must.
 This is usually our first stop.
 We start our afternoon with one these bad boys and the rest of the day is a breeze.
-Disclaimer: They have recently went under renovation and rumor has it that they have switch to higher quality 1/2 yards.
-I will have to see for myself soon.
+UPDATE: O Hungry’s is under new ownership and no longer has full yard beers and has lost a lot of its original character.
+Bummer.

 Home to the best margarita in town for only $5 as well as a fascinating cocktail list.